PPE on set

 - Personal hand sanitizer bottles for everyone on set

-- Medify Medical Grade Filtration H13 True HEPA Air Purifier
+- Multiple Medify Medical Grade Filtration H13 True HEPA Air Purifiers

 - Paper towels

 - Cavi disinfectant wipes

 - Bleach Spray

 - UVC Box

 - iHealth no touch thermometer

 - Extra hand washing stations in locations that don’t have enough available sinks